Boo, the Golden-area grizzly bear, wakes up to the smell of spring - The Golden Star

 “We have had a huge learning curve even this year, with opening up his second enclosure and finding a compromise with him on his man-mad den and his natural den.”

 Locals and tourists can tour around his enclosure from a safe distance in the summers.
-A weekend of celebrating Boo that will involve electric fence and human wildlife conflict workshops, Bear Awareness, information about Project Rewild with the Grizzly Bear Foundation and Grizzly cub raise and rehabilitation will be held this summer for the big guy’s birthday.

-The refuge will be raising money for Project Rewild to help rehabilitate grizzly cubs in BC.
+A weekend of celebrating Boo that will involve electric fence and human wildlife conflict workshops, Bear Awareness, information about Project Rewild with the Grizzly Bear Foundation and will be held this summer for the big guy’s birthday.
+The refuge will also be raising money for Project Rewild to help rehabilitate grizzly cubs in B.C.